jchiefelk/ITEC-430/python-mysql/README.md

 <h3>Goals</h3>

 <p>
 	This is not a database class, our primary focus is accessing the mysqldump tool from the terminal, or Python scripts.
 However, below is a list of topics that are absolutely necessary for a foundational grasp of MySQL.
+The goals for this class is to equip you with experience preparing a disaster recovery strategy and the technical skills automate DATABASE BACKUP.
+Since MySQL accounts for roughly 45% of enterprize databases, plus its an old reliable standard, its a good starting database technology to learn.
 </p>

 <p>
-	In the era of Big Data it is absolutely essential for Systems Administrators to be familiar with foundational SQL knowledge.
-This means being able to Create, Read, Update, and Delete (aka CRUD) on a whiteboard.
+	In the era of Big Data it is absolutely essential for Systems Administrators to be familiar with foundational SQL knowledge for their interview processes.
+In an on-site interview you could be expected to do simple one line SQL commands on a whiteboard.
+This means being able to Create, Read, Update, and Delete (aka CRUD).
+In addition, questions on any of the foundational knowledge below is also fair game for an interview.
 </p>

 <h3>Foundational Knowledge</h3>